toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/test-troubleshooting.md

 INFO |handler_cloud.c:0692:handleCloudFreshnessCheck| Freshness check response: size=14, content= WARN |tls_server_fsm.c:0260:tlsPerformServerHandshake| TLS handshake failure!
 ```
-Please check if `prod.de.tbs.toys` and `rtnl.bxcl.de` are resolved to your teddyCloud instance.
+Please check if `prod.de.tbs.toys` and `rtnl.bxcl.de` are resolved to your teddyCloud instance within its own container.
+Please either give your Toniebox a custom DNS that resolved them to teddyCloud or the teddyCloud instance a DNS that does not tamper the urls.